wpietri/sucks/protocol.md

 This is all taken from MITMing the Android app.
 The protocol is quirky enough that I wouldn't be shocked if the iPhone app does it differently.

+## Location

+It appears that Ecovacs have broken up their API servers by location.
+Some are designated by country, others by continent.
+All appear to use the two-letter ISO codes, but at this time it doesn't look like all codes map to valid servers.
+If you're in, say, Australia and are trying to get this to work, I'd love a packet capture of DNS requests to see what the app does there.

 ## HTTPS

 There are two sorts of URLs in the basic login flow.
 The first set use